Wagner on the Battery

-At a glance: When the Ritz Carlton New York Battery Park opened in 2001 it was ground breaking.
+At a glance: For nearly the first two decades of its life, the Wagner on the Battery was the Ritz Carlton New York Battery Park.
+Built from the ground up in 2001, it was ground breaking for a Ritz Carlton.
 Gone was the familiar, Old Boston Ritz Carlton look, the ball-and-claw furniture, marble-topped tables and gilded mirror frames.
 Streamlined, sleeked down versions of traditional materials and furnishings ushered in the 21st century.
 Honeyed woods replaced the dark wood stains, slipper chairs trumped fauteuils.

-Funny what a decade and change does.
-Though elegant and well maintained, other hotels have followed its lead, and the Ritz-Carlton Battery Park today looks more establishment than renegade.
+Funny what close the decades will do.
+Though elegant and well maintained, other hotels have followed its lead, and Wagner on the Battery looks more establishment than renegade.
 You don’t come here for surprises, especially visual ones.

-That said, the hotel has comfort nailed.
-Located at the southern tip of Manhattan in a purpose-built high-rise that’s part hotel, part condos, rooms are more spacious than many in midtown.
+Fortunately, the hotel has comfort nailed.
+Located at the southern tip of Manhattan in a millennial high-rise that’s part hotel, part condos, rooms are more spacious than many in midtown.
 Public spaces abound with a large, if oddly shaped ground floor seating area and plenty more seating on the mezzanine and in the spacious, and manly, bar.
 (There’s a palpable Wall Street vibe.)

 Service is polished and professional; you feel like grown-ups, not frustrated actors, are running the show.
 Upon arrival on a quiet Saturday, I was pleased to discover I’d been upgraded to a room with a view of the Statue of Liberty.
 Double sweetened: a complimentary overnight shoeshine.

-The Ritz Carlton feels like what it is – a hotel.
+The property feels like what it is – a hotel.
 It’s not a neighborhood hub or a hot spot.
 Guests are travelers and, during the week, Wall Street people; the only locals I saw were attending a bar mitzvah.
 Furnishings look like hotel furnishings – solid and quietly stylish, not cutting edge designer items you’d see in Wallpaper.
 The restaurant and bar, while good, are more Cornell School of Hotel Management than Celebrity Chef.
-Yet the R-C Battery Park is adept at what it does and serves as a reminder that sometimes a hotel that strives to be nothing more than a very good hotel is a very good thing.
+Yet the hotel is adept at what it does and serves as a reminder that sometimes a hotel that strives to be nothing more than a very good hotel is a very good thing.